-A high-school boy is given the chance to write a story for Rolling Stone Magazine about an up-and-coming rock band as he accompanies it on their concert tour.
+A high-school boy is given the chance to write a story for Rolling Stone Magazine about an up-and-coming rock band as he accompanies them on their concert tour.
 (122 mins.)

 “ Almost Famous is actually Almost Nothing.
 What's the big deal?
 Clumsiness and manipulation.
 "Mom, you just don't understand. rock and roll is poetry!", and the rest if this sugary sentimental flop left me in a depressed funk from cliche overdose.
 A horrible film that shows the worst of rock.
 I was shocked by the poor acting and the horrible message it gave.
 It gives the worst picture of a rock band and honors drugs as being cool.
 It surely brings a 'wrong' message. ” - jgcorrea

 The short film is a montage of sped up video clips of The Ringling Brothers Circus in action set to a musical track...
 (12 mins.)